notel1239/rural-credit-mechanization/README.md

-# rural-credit-mechanization
+# Rural Credit and Mechanization Study

-Research project on informal credit's impact on agricultural mechanization using Logit model analysis
+This project investigates the determinants of agricultural machinery acquisition by farmers, with a specific focus on the role of informal credit sources versus formal ones.
+The primary analysis will use a binary Logit model where the dependent variable is the acquisition of machinery.